Benchmarks are useful. They are also easy to overuse.

 Take the top five benchmark claims your team uses when discussing model quality.
 For each one, write down the production decision it is supposed to support.
 If the link is weak, do not throw out the benchmark.
 Add a local release test that makes the decision real.

 Then audit your last ten incidents.
-If they are not in the release gate, the team is paying the regression tax.
+If they are not in the launch check, the team is paying the regression tax.

 Benchmarks are not the enemy.
 They are just not the gate.